njker666/Project/memory-bank/architecture.md

 3. Provides a responsive canvas that adjusts to window size
 4. Implements the animation loop with performance monitoring
 5. Offers methods for adding and manipulating 3D objects
+6. Supports camera targeting and following for vehicles

 This modular approach allows for clean separation between:
 - Scene management (rendering/scene.js)
 - Game logic (client/index.js)
 - User interface (client/ui/)
 - Physics (client/physics/)

+## Physics System
+The physics system is centered around the Vehicle class and Oimo.js:
+1. Creates a physical representation of the vehicle using Oimo.js bodies
+2. Applies forces based on control inputs (acceleration, braking, steering)
+3. Updates the visual representation to match the physics state
+4. Simulates realistic vehicle behavior including:
+   - Variable steering sensitivity based on speed
+   - Friction and damping for natural movement
+   - Handbrake effects including drifting
+   - Realistic acceleration and braking

+The physics implementation balances realism with fun gameplay, providing:
+- Responsive controls for an enjoyable driving experience
+- Enough physical realism to create immersion
+- Proper wheel rotation animations synchronized with vehicle speed
+- A standalone physics world for each vehicle to simplify implementation

 ## Input System
 The input system is managed through the Controls class that: